wp-plugins/restaurant-reservations/readme.txt

 4. If you're able to receive regular WordPress emails but not booking notifications, check your spam filters or junk mail folders.
 5. If you still haven't found the emails, contact your web host and let them know the date, time and email address where you expected to receive a booking.
 They should be able to check their logs to see what is happening to the email.

+= Can I make the phone number required? =

+This is a common request so I have written a small addon to do this for you.
+[Learn more](http://themeofthecrop.com/2015/01/08/simple-phone-validation-restaurant-reservations/).

 = Can I translate the booking form? =

 Yes, everything in this plugin can be translated using the standard translation process and software like PoEdit.
 If you're not familiar with that process, I'd recommend you take a look at the [Loco Translate](https://wordpress.org/plugins/loco-translate/) plugin, which provides a simple interface in your WordPress admin area for translating themes and plugins.